ayveHacks/QuickCommerce-Insurance-AI/README.md

 ## Problem

-Delivery partners in quick commerce platforms (Blinkit, Zepto, etc.) face income loss due to external disruptions such as heavy rain, traffic congestion, extreme heat, and platform outages.
+Quick commerce delivery partners (Blinkit, Zepto, Instamart) face **unexpected income loss** due to real-world disruptions such as:

-These disruptions are unpredictable and uncontrollable, yet workers have no structured income protection system.
+- Heavy rain 🌧️
+- Floods 🚧
+- Extreme heat 🌡️
+- Pollution 🏭
+- Traffic congestion 🚗
+- Dark store shutdowns 🏬

+Currently, there is **no automated system** to compensate them for these disruptions.

 ---